 Applying for Boren Awards

-BYU students have long performed very well in the competitive application process, with the school frequently ranking among the top universities in the nation for Boren scholarships.
+BYU students have long performed very well in the competitive application process, with the school frequently ranking among the top universities in the nation for Boren scholarships (and ranking #1 in the nation last year—read more about this incredible accomplishment in Bridges magazine).
 This is due in large part to the Kennedy Center’s focus on helping students prepare their applications and to the hard work of James Mayo, scholarships coordinator at the Kennedy Center.

 “Over the past five years, the Kennedy Center has worked directly with applicants to make sure that they are competitive on a national level,” says Mayo.
 “We know these students are amazing and that they have the interest in language-learning that Boren is looking for.
 What we strive to do at the Kennedy Center is to help every applicant present those amazing qualities in their application in a way that will help the selection committee realize the unique caliber of BYU students, their language-learning interests and skills, and what they ultimately have to offer in their future careers.”